shohei909/Lisla/spec/sora/README.md

 In multi-line string syntax, some whitespaces and newlines are ignored.

-* If the line of openinng quote has only white spaces, the white spaces and first newline are ignored.
+* If the last line starts with white spaces, the same number white spaces at the start of each lines excepting the first line are ignored.
+    * In this case each of these lines must starts with same white spaces sequence or is a empty line.
-* If the line of closing quote has only white spaces, the white spaces and last newline are ignored.
+* If the first line has only white spaces, the white spaces and first newline are ignored.
-* If the line of closing quote starts with white spaces, same number of white spaces at the start of each lines excepting openinng quote line are ignored.
-In this case each of the white spaces must have same sequence.
+* If the last line has only white spaces, the white spaces and last newline are ignored.

 <table>
     <tr><th>Sora</th><th>Json</th></tr>